Everything you need to know about AI decision accountability, the regulatory landscape, and what Rubric does — in plain language.

 When it becomes real

 You send them a link.
-Rubric generates court-admissible compliance reports on demand — SHA3-256 hashed, cryptographically signed, covering every AI decision in scope.
+Rubric generates evidentiary-standard compliance reports (FRE 902(13)/(14)) on demand — SHA3-256 hashed, cryptographically signed, covering every AI decision in scope.
 What used to take weeks of preparation takes thirty seconds.
-You can see a sample compliance report here.

 The regulatory landscape